aicpslab/certified-data-driven-feedback-sim/README.md

 </p>

 <p align="center">
-  <em>Certified feedback structure for direct online control evaluation.</em>
+  <em>Certified feedback structure used for online control evaluation.</em>
 </p>

-This repository considers one important specialization of the general formulation: **finite-horizon constrained control**.
-In this setting, `w` represents the future control sequence, so an applied input is admissible only if it admits a feasible continuation satisfying the remaining constraints.

-The repository provides the simulation and evaluation code for the **lateral-vehicle benchmark** used in the paper.
-The benchmark implements the complete closed-loop setting and evaluates reference-behavior recovery, hard-constraint satisfaction, recursive feasibility, and online execution time.
+This repository provides the simulation and evaluation code for a **finite-horizon constrained lateral-vehicle benchmark**, which is one specialization of the general formulation.
+In this setting, admissibility of the applied input depends on the existence of a feasible future control continuation.
+The benchmark provides a complete closed-loop evaluation of reference-behavior recovery, hard-constraint satisfaction, recursive feasibility, and online execution time.

 ## Repository contents